versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Gets or sets the name or title of the statistic.
+Gets the name or title of the statistic.

 <a name='P-ChuckDeviceController-Plugin-DashboardStatsItem-Value'></a>
 ### Value `property`

 ##### Summary

-Gets or sets the value of the statistic.
+Gets the value of the statistic.

 <a name='T-ChuckDeviceController-Plugin-DashboardTile'></a>
 ## DashboardTile `type`